 If you can only spend a weekend in Paris, just focus on one particular area or set of attractions and plan your next trip to Paris to see the rest of the city!
 This is a city that deserves to be enjoyed at a slow pace – visit an attraction, get out and have a drink or a meal, Paris-style, then start exploring again.

-Check out my list of The Best Places To Visit In Paris.
+Check out my list of The Best Places To Visit In Paris to get an idea of the places you should visit and decide how long to spend there.

 Join a guided tour